 Ever since I posted cauliflower breadsticks recipe over 2 years ago and mentioned that I served them with my mom’s Ukrainian salsa, I have been constantly bombarded with requests for the recipe.
 I never anticipated “the breadsticks” to be such a hit and least expected Ukrainian salsa to be another hit.
 Just never know.

-So, I asked my mom for the recipe and she left the written version in Ukraine and her Canadian version is an eyeballed version.
+So, I asked my mom for the recipe.
 If you ever ask a European woman for a recipe you will hear a lot about eyeballs.
 Totally anti-North American.
 I myself am a cross of measuring cups and spoons with eyeballs now.

 So, I dragged on and on to develop my own version of adjika recipe that is close to mom’s.
 Finally, this year I got inspired by the taste of real tomatoes we have been enjoying all summer long.
 I honestly have no idea how I am going to go back to store-bought tomatoes.
 The only version I can stomach in winter is expensive tomatoes on the vine.
 Sigh.